Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 software.find(name) `[software: find id type: string]`<br>
 Returns the correct software id of the software with the closest match to the inputed name (ignores case-sensitivity).
 This function is very slow.
 Avoid using it in performance critical sections.<br>
 As with factory.find(name), this function has been made obselete ever since the software drop-downs were introduced.

+loadout.name(index) `[software: loadout name type: int]`<br>
+Returns the loadout name of the software loadout at `index`.
+The first loadout has an index of 1, the second 2 and so on (like indicated in the software loadout menu).

 lower(str) `[string: to lower]`<br>
 Converts the inputed string into its lowercase variant.